What is Trending Boba Tea? Is it Good for Your Health? Reveals Dietitian Avni Kaul

 Table of Contents

 Trending Boba tea, also known as bubble tea or pearl milk tea, has gained huge popularity in recent years.
 It is a Taiwanese drink that typically is inclusive of a tea base, milk, sweetener, and chewy tapioca balls (boba) added for texture.
-While Boba tea has become a global sensation having countless flavours and variations, its effect on health requires careful consideration, says Delhi’s leading Dietitian Avni Kaul.
+While Boba tea has become a global sensation having countless flavours and variations, its effect on health requires careful consideration, says Delhi’s leading Dietician Avni Kaul.

 One of the main concerns regarding Boba tea is its sugar content.
 Traditional Boba tea recipes contain high levels of sugar from both the sweetener and the boba itself.
 Excessive sugar consumption could lead to various health issues, including weight gain, tooth decay, and an increased risk of chronic diseases like diabetes and heart disease.
 Therefore, it is important to be mindful of the sugar content and opt for healthier sweetening alternatives or decreased sugar options when enjoying Boba tea.

-boba tea diet tips Dietitian Avni Kaul
+boba tea diet tips Dietician Avni Kaul

 Additionally, the tapioca balls, or boba, in Boba tea might pose some health considerations.
 Boba is made from tapioca starch, which is derived from the cassava root.
 While tapioca balls are usually safe to consume, they are majorly composed of carbohydrates and offer minimal nutritional value.
 It is important to note that boba is calorie-dense and can contribute to weight gain if consumed excessively.
 Moreover, individuals with certain dietary restrictions, such as gluten intolerance or celiac disease, should be cautious, as some boba may contain gluten.